themahabbat/maxlengthJS/README.md

 ```

 ## Customization
-Write your own css code to `--maxlength` class
+You can write your own css code to inside `--maxlength` class